Coronavirus: Support for people

 Ensuring infected individuals and their close contacts isolate is one of our most powerful tools for controlling transmission.

 Find out more about the support measures for people to self-isolate, and the penalties if you don't, on our Enforcement and support for self-isolation page here.

 If you are self-isolating due to COVID-19, or if you know somebody in Newcastle that is, you can access information, advice and support at the Citylife Line page.

 Are you self isolating?
 Are you finding it difficult?

 Correctly self-isolating is the best way we can keep our family, community and city safe.
 We know there are lots of things to think about if you are self-isolating; food, work, money, even who is going to walk your dog.
-We have a welfare checklist to help you think about those questions, and if you need extra-help we're here for you.
+We have a self-isolation guide to help you think about those questions, and if you need extra-help we're here for you.
 Complete our online form and someone from our Welfare and Wellbeing Team will call you back to help you think about all the things you need when self-isolating.

 Test and Trace payment scheme